-Aromatherapy is the use of organic compounds called essential oils to improve a person’s mood, mental state, or health.
-The oils are extracted from various plant parts, such as roots, seeds, leaves, and blossoms, and can be blended together.
-Treatment involves diffusing oil into the air, dissolving it in a bath, or applying it during a massage, among other techniques.
+Aromatherapy is the use of organic compounds to improve your mood, mental state, or health.
+Those organic compounds are called essential oils.
+They’re made from various plant parts, such as roots, seeds, leaves, and blossoms.

 - clary sage